 Libby BaileyCox

-E-RYT 500, TIYT, RPYT, YACEP, Director of Two Birds Yoga Training Libby Cox is an E-RYT 500, a mother of twin boys, an educator and a dedicated student of the body.
-With degrees in art, dance and education, a
+E-RYT 500, TIYT, RPYT, YACEP, Director of Two Birds Yoga Training Libby Cox is a mother, an educator and a dedicated student of the body.
+With degrees in art, dance and education, a 25-year yoga practice, certificates in trauma-informed yoga therapy and prenatal yoga, Libby is a somatic educator with penchant for storytelling.
+Her teaching approach is passionate, compassionate, witty and inviting.

 |